-The Index of standards lists all rules, conventions, general coding standards, chapter standards and coding guidance in the order they appear in the reference book.
-It can be used to locate a specific standard in the reference book.
+The Index of standards lists all rules, conventions, general coding standards and chapter standards in the order they appear.
+It can be used to locate a specific standard.

-The summary of changes lists each change that has been made between the previous and current release of the reference book in the order that they appear in the reference book.
-Where appropriate, a rationale is provided to indicate why a standard has been introduced, updated or deleted.
+The summary of changes lists each change that has been made between the previous and current release of the National Clinical Coding Standards for OPCS-4 in the order that the change appears.
+Where appropriate, a rationale is provided to indicate why a standard has been introduced, updated, or deleted.